Ads

 Electronic Attitude Director Indicator (EADI)

-The EADI is an advanced version of attitude and electric attitude indicators.
+EADI is an advanced version of traditional attitude indicators and electric attitude indicators.
 In addition to displaying the aircraft’s attitude, numerous other situational flight parameters are displayed.
 Most notable are those that relate to instrument approaches and the flight director command bars.
 Annunciation of active systems, such as the AFCS and navigation systems, is typical.

 Figure 1.
 Some of the many parameters and features of an electronic attitude director indicator (EADI)